wilton-gallego/signoz-truechange/deploy/README.md

 docker stack deploy -c docker-compose.yaml hotrod
 ```

-In a couple of minutes, you should see the data generated from hotrod in SigNoz UI.
+In a couple of minutes, you should see the data generated from hotrod in Trueview UI.

-For more details, please refer to the [SigNoz documentation](https://signoz.io/docs/install/docker-swarm/).
+For more details, please refer to the [Trueview documentation](https://signoz.io/docs/install/docker-swarm/).

 ## Uninstall/Troubleshoot?

 Go to our official documentation site [signoz.io/docs](https://signoz.io/docs) for more.

+## Kubernetes (Helm-free)

+For managed Kubernetes services like Oracle OKE, Trueview ships pre-rendered manifests under [`deploy/kubernetes-manifests`](./kubernetes-manifests).
+Apply them sequentially with `kubectl apply -f` (see the README in that directory for the exact order and caveats).
+The manifests create dedicated Services for the UI and OTLP collector so you can attach load balancers in cloud environments.
+Refer to [`deploy/oke/README.md`](./oke/README.md) for an end-to-end example tailored to OCI.